-The chlor-alkali industry in India an important component of the basic chemicals industry.
+The chlor-alkali industry in India is an important component of the basic chemicals industry.
 Caustic soda, soda ash, chlorine alongside hydrogen and hydrochloric acid comprise the chlor-alkali industry's components.
 These chemicals find their applications in several industries such as textiles, chemicals, paper, PVC, water treatment, alumina, soaps & detergents, pharmaceuticals, glass, chlorinated paraffin wax, among others.
 The various technologies, which are being used in the chlor-alkali industry, include mercury, membrane cell and diaphragm cells.
 In India, membrane cell technologies are widely used for caustic soda production.

-Due to the continuing pandemic variants, pharma industry has gained much more importance which in turn relies on chlor- alkali industry.
 Most of the modern medicines today rely on chlor-alkali chemistry for part of their production process for which is likely to favour ancillary industries of chlor-alkali.